Why not GitHub? – Because not Git…

 Subversion is My Answer.

-I am done fighting with my version control tool to do things that should be trivial.
+I am done fighting with my SCM tool to do things that should be trivial.
 The fans of Git still would like to convince me to use it, and that it’s amazing and awesome, and distributed!
 Whatever, you do you.
-I need a tool that meets my very simple dependency requirements, while being easy to use for me, and those consuming my code.
+I need a tool that meets my very simple dependency management requirements, while being easy to use for me, and those consuming my code.
 Git is NOT it.

 I have written my own internal management system for subversion.
 Using the Apache foundation builds, an apache http server, and some custom code, I’m able to use my system to create, edit, and drop repositories.
 I’m able to embed them into my blog for others to download easily, you don’t even need a subversion client to use them – just click “Download Zip” to get the source in a zip file.
 You’ll get the source, and all dependencies, so long as those dependencies are my own repositories.
 Barring potential binary or platform dependencies, outside the realm of source-code, if you check out a copy of one of my repositories it’ll build right out of the box.

 Since migrating my projects back to subversion, I’ve been able to setup a complete build infrastructure to automatically build code and automate inline documentation.
 My repositories are rapidly becoming easier to manage, and share code between, and I finally feel I can make progress.
 I still use Git for my employer, but for my own purposes, it’s been exorcised from my workflow entirely.